otsojm/otsojm/README.md

 - 💞️ I’m looking to do my internship in Spring/Summer 2022 -->
 - 📫 You can reach me at my [LinkedIn](https://fi.linkedin.com/in/otso-metsaportti).

-This page is still under construction, but later on it will contain my CV and full portfolio (repositories/other sources).

-In repositories HH stands for my school related projects at Haaga-Helia.

 Other projects I have been part of:

 - [Vessa.info](https://vessa.info)